nkengderick/product-management/Readme.md

     ```

+## How to Use

+  ### 1. Search for Products on Home Page

+    - On the Home page, you can use the search bar to find products by name or category.
+    - Simply start typing in the search bar, and the product list will dynamically update based on your search term.

+  ### 2. View and Sort Products on Product List Page

+    - Navigate to the Product List page by clicking Products top right.
+    - Use the dropdown menus to filter products based on category and price range.
+    - The product list will update in real-time according to the selected category and price range.

+  ### 3. Add a New Product

+    - Navigate to tha Add Product page by clicking Add Product top right.
+    - Fill in the required details, such as name, image URL, price, and category.
+    - Click the "Add Product" or "Submit" button to add the new product to the database.

+  Feel free to explore other features and functionalities provided by the application.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.